MonashBioinformaticsPlatform/varistran/README.md

 ## Supporting/contributing

-Please email questions about using this software to the author [paul.harrison@monash.edu](email:paul.harrison@monash.edu).
+Please email questions about using this software to the author, <paul.harrison@monash.edu>.

-Please file bug reports and feature requests by [filing a bug report](https://github.com/MonashBioinformaticsPlatform/varistran/issues), or by [contacting the author](email:paul.harrison@monash.edu).
+Please file bug reports and feature requests by [filing a bug report](https://github.com/MonashBioinformaticsPlatform/varistran/issues), or by contacting the author.

 Pull requests gratefully considered.